 My wife and I just had our 3rd child towards the end of 2017, but our older 2 daughters were only 15 months apart.
 Thus, we know firsthand how to parent a toddler and a newborn at the same time.

-Exploring how to parent a toddler and a newborn at the same time often means compromise.
-After all, your toddler has only recently stopped being a baby.
-If you’re breastfeeding, you may still be breastfeeding your older one while trying to nurse your baby also.
-It can also be very hard to watch both at the same time as they may want to do different things.
-Thus, finding activities, coordinating nap times, and encouraging play between them is the key to parenting both at the same time (without losing your sanity).
+Parenting a toddler & newborn at the same time means compromise.
+You may be breastfeeding your older one & your baby also.
+It’s also hard to watch both when they want to do different things.
+So shared activities, coordinated nap times & encouraging play between them is the key to parenting both at the same time.

 So in this post, we’re diving deep into the world of parenting 2 young kids at once.